-Because the sub-grants under Component 1 will be awarded on a competitive basis, following open calls, the location of project activities and, thus, the beneficiary communities is not yet known.
-Applicants for sub-grants under Component 1 will be required to describe the social context of where sub-project activities will take place as part of their application and to identify the project location.
+Because the sub-grants will be awarded on a competitive basis (small grants up to \$50,000 will be awarded directly by CANARI in its role as the RIT; large grants will be awarded directly by the CEPF Secretariat), following open calls, the location of project activities and, thus, the beneficiary communities are not yet known.
+Applicants for sub-grants will be required to describe the social context where sub-project activities will take place as part of their application and to identify the project location.
 All applications will be screened against the World Bank's ESSs, following the process set out in the ESMF, and additional information on affected communities will be requested from applicants, with a level of detail determined by an evaluation of social risks.